apollographql/apollo-client/docs/source/performance/babel.md

 ## Using graphql-tag-swc-plugin

-This plugin is same as [babel-plugin-graphql-tag](#using-babel-plugin-graphql-tag) but for swc, a fast rust based babel alternative.
+This plugin is the same as [babel-plugin-graphql-tag](#using-babel-plugin-graphql-tag) but for [swc](https://swc.rs/), a fast rust based babel alternative.

 Install the plugin in your dev dependencies: